bslatkin/quilla/README.md

 Short-links can be in two modes: captcha or login.
 In captcha mode, all that's required to send you an email is filling out a captcha.
 In login mode, users are required to login with their Google Account in order to send you an email.

 Quilla is also an email reflector.
-The short-link URL above can be emailed directly as FVZ3PMZC@quil-la.appspotmail.com.
+The short-link URL above can be emailed directly as FVZ3PMZC [with the domain] quil-la [separator] appspotmail [separator] com.
 Replies to email messages will be reflected in both directions, allowing you to communicate with someone without revealing your email address.

 #### See the live, free version: